 - Safe internet usage

-Ensure that you include any information relevant to your team, business, or industry during these regular training sessions.
+During these training sessions, ensure that you include any information relevant to your team, business, or industry.

 Continuously Identify Database Security Threats